Mons Meg

-Mons Meg was built in 1449 on the orders of Philip the Good, Duke of Burgundy and sent by him as a gift to James II, King of Scots, in 1454.
+Mons Meg was built in 1449 on the orders of Philip the Good, Duke of Burgundy, and sent by him as a gift to James II, King of Scots, in 1454.
 The bombard was employed in sieges until the middle of the 16th century, after which it was only fired on ceremonial occasions.
 In 1680 the barrel burst, rendering Mons Meg unusable.
 The gun remained in Edinburgh Castle until 1754 when, along with other unused weapons in Scotland, it was taken to the Tower of London.
 Sir Walter Scott and others campaigned for its return, which was effected in 1829.
 Mons Meg has since been restored and is now on display within the castle.

 Construction

-The bombard was manufactured from longitudinal bars of iron, hooped with rings fused into one mass.
+The bombard was manufactured from 25 longitudinal staves of iron, held together with iron hoops shrunk into place, to form one piece.
+A separate breech for loading is screw-fitted into the rear of the barrel.
 The barrel is attached to the powder chamber by means of a groove on the powder chamber into which lugs on the end of the barrel staves fit, and then bound permanently together by the hoops.
 The powder chamber itself is made from small pieces of iron hammer-welded together to make a solid wrought-iron forging.
 Mons Meg has a diameter of 19 in, one of the largest ever built, weighs 15366 lb and is 13 ft in length.

 History

-Mons Meg was constructed by Jehan Cambier, artillery maker to the Duke of Burgundy and it was tested at Mons in the County of Hainault in what is now Belgium, in June 1449; the Duke did not take delivery of the Mons Meg until 1453.
+Mons Meg was constructed by Jehan Cambier, artillery maker to the Duke of Burgundy.
+It was tested at Mons in the County of Hainault in what is now Belgium, in June 1449; the duke did not take delivery of the Mons Meg until 1453.
 He gave the bombard to Scotland's King James II in 1457 as a sign of his support for the Scottish king, whose marriage he had helped negotiate.

 An alternative legend about its manufacture is that it was built by a local blacksmith for the siege of Threave Castle in the Stewartry of Kirkcudbright.
 According to this tale, which was lent credence by Sir Walter Scott, when King James arrived at Threave to besiege the Earl of Douglas, the Clan MacLellan presented him with this bombard.
 The first shot fired is said to have passed clean through the castle, severing the hand of Margaret, Countess of Douglas, on the way.
 The gun was subsequently named after "Mollance", the lands given to the blacksmith for his service and "Meg", the name of his wife.
-Later historians have not taken this legend particularly seriously, not least because of the improbability that such a weapon could be forged by a village smith as well as there being ample provenance showing its history.
+Later historians have not taken this legend particularly seriously, not least because of the improbability that such a weapon could be forged by a village smith, as well as there being ample provenance showing its history.